-The PSID 21 is used to compare US income distributions over time in terms of Rawlsian equity as defined above.
-This database has been preferred due to (i) the availability of information on both natural and social circumstance variables, and (ii) the high number of records.
-The former aspect is crucial because, as we observed above, omitted variables may cause the misleading legitimation of illegitimate income gaps (Ramos and van de Gaer 2012).
+The PSID is used to compare US income distributions over time in terms of Rawlsian equity as defined above.
+This database has been preferred due to (i) the availability of information on most of the natural and social circumstance variables, and (ii) the high number of records.
+The former aspect is crucial because, as we observed above, omitted variables may cause the misleading legitimation of illegitimate income gaps, which may seriously jeopardize the reliability of major empirical findings (Ramos and van de Gaer 2012).
 The latter aspect is crucial as well; to the extent that the initial population is to be partitioned into several subgroups, a high number of observations is required to ensure a sufficient number of records in each subgroup (Ferreira and Gignoux 2011).

 To facilitate the comparison with the existing empirical literature, we consider the same initial wave as in Abatemarco (2015), where the evolution of equality of opportunity in the US is measured according to Roemer's idea of leveling the playing field.
 More specifically, eight waves are considered from 1999 to 2013 (1999, 2001, 2003, 2005, 2007, 2009, 2011, 2013).
-22

-21 Panel Study of Income Dynamics public use dataset.
+&lt;sup>20 Panel Study of Income Dynamics public use dataset.
 Produced and distributed by the Institute for Social Research, Survey Research Center, University of Michigan, Ann Arbor, MI (2015).

 We refer to the sole population of heads aged less than 80 years old.
-Evidently, the estimation of the impact of circumstance and effort variables on the income generation function requires a population of individuals, not households.
+Evidently, the estimation of the impact of circumstance and effort variables on the income generating function requires a population of individuals, not households.
 In addition, we choose to focus on the sole population of heads because (i) the decisions of non-heads are usually more influenced by family needs than heads' ones, and (ii) some variables are not available for non-heads (e.g., taxable income).

 Income is measured in disposable terms.
 More specifically, disposable income is defined as total income from labor and capital investments plus public (monetary) transfers minus income and property taxes.
-23 Poverty thresholds for each wave are taken from publicly available data of the US Census Bureau.
-24
+Poverty thresholds for each wave are taken from publicly available data of the US Census Bureau.

-According to the distinction between natural and social circumstances, we consider four natural circumstance variables, i.e. gender, health status in the early years (before 16-17 years old), ethnicity, and IQ score 25 , and two social circumstance variables, i.e. economic situation of parents in the early years, and place of origin in the early years.
-26
+According to the distinction between natural and social circumstances, we consider four natural circumstance variables, i.e. gender, health status in the early years (before 16-17 years old), ethnicity, and IQ score, and two social circumstance variables, i.e. economic situation of parents in the early years, and place of origin in the early years.

-Remarkably, we consider health status in the early years and not current health, as (i) the latter is more informative about chances given to each individual to invest in human capital accumulation, and (ii) it is less influenced by responsible choices even if, as observed by Sen (2002), the impact of responsible choices may be ambiguous in this field "since we tend to give priority to good health when we have the real opportunity to choose."
-In addition, as
+Remarkably, we consider health status in the early years and not current health, as (i) the latter is more informative about chances given to each individual to invest

-22 Income data refer to the previous chronological year (e.g., 1999 income records refer to 1998).
+Income data refer to the previous chronological year (e.g., 1999 income records refer to 1998).

-23 Total income is determined by head's income from labor, asset, trust fund, dividends, and interest.
+&lt;sup>22 Total income is determined by head's income from labor, asset, trust fund, dividends, and interest.
 To account for the Federal Income Tax, brackets and tax rates from 1998 to 2012 have been considered.
 The property tax is entirely imputed to the head when single, whereas it is halved for married heads.
 To save as many observations as possible, missing values for each income variable (e.g. 1999) have been been replaced by the corresponding value of the same respondent as resulting from the subsequent wave (e.g. 2001) if available.
 Finally, outliers in the distribution of disposable income have been dropped by eliminating observations below and above the 5th and the 95th centile respectively (e.g. Jarvis and Jenkins 1998).